yellowmessenger/documentation/docs/platform_concepts/inbox/mobilesdk/cordova.md

 ionic cordova plugin add cordova-plugin-yellowinbox
 ```

+#### Demo App
+A demo app has been created to understand the integration and usage of the SDK.
+It can be found here [https://github.com/yellowmessenger/yellowinbox-ionic-demo](https://github.com/yellowmessenger/yellowinbox-ionic-demo)

 ## Initialization
 To initialize the SDK, API_KEY, USER_ID and BOT_ID are three mandatory parameters.
 Users can call the following method for initialization.